chenbobby/cutiepy/cutiepy_website/src/pages/about.md

 ## What is CutiePy?

-CutiePy is a **batteries-included** job queue for Python.
+CutiePy is a **batteries-included** job queue for Python workloads.

-You can use CutiePy define "jobs" (any Python function) and run jobs in the background.
+You can use CutiePy define "jobs" (any Python function) and run these jobs with background workers.

 You can also define:

 * [scheduled jobs](#TODO-scheduled-jobs-docs) to run at a later time